-Today, a website that demonstrates skills has become imminent for freelancers.
+Today, a website that demonstrates makeup artist skills has become imminent for freelancers.
 Before creating a website, you have to come up with a brand name.
 Make your brand name the URL of the website.
 Don’t keep anything fancy or trendy; remember this is going to be your business for this life.

 Create pages such as services offered, your bio data, prices and contact details.
 If the website is responsive having a reservation page, then nothing like it.
 Make sure your website is search engine optimised to appeal more number of target oriented clients.

-5. Blogging Should be Your Next Target
+5. Blogging Should Be Your Next Target

 In addition to creating a website, you have to also develop a blog page.
 Blogging is very important for online business promotion.
 What can you blog about? – talk about make-up styles and trends; men’s and women’s skin care routines; beauty treatments, product reviews; and grooming and styling tips.